GooFit/GooFit/docs/documentation.md

-The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `d_normalisations` array on the GPU.
+The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `d_normalizations` array on the GPU.
 Next it calls `sumOfNll` and returns the resulting value.
 Particular PDF implementations may override `sumOfNll`; most notably `AddPdf` does so in order to have the option of returning an ‘extended' likelihood, with